 Laboratory exercises stress instrumentation usage and data analysis used to determine physiological functions and variables and the relations to the physiological variability.

-Prerequisite(s): ECE 211\ and CS 104, An asterisk (\) designates a course which may be taken concurrently.
-Lecture: 1 Lab: 3 Credits: 2
+Prerequisite(s): ECE 211\ and BME 200, An asterisk (\) designates a

 Fluids Laboratory

 Laboratory experiments in thermodynamics, biological fluid flow, and heat transfer.
 Emphasis is placed on current methods, instrumentation, and equipment used in biomedical engineering; oral presentation of results; and on the writing of comprehensive reports.
 Open only to Biomedical Engineering majors.